 All the services prohibit personal and business relationships between officers and enlisted members, calling them prejudicial to good order and discipline.
 Personal relationships include dating, cohabitation, and any sexual relationship.
 Business relationships include loaning and borrowing money and business partnerships.

 Following is a breakdown of the individual service policies, including each service's definition of fraternization and examples of prohibited relationships.

-Types of relationships that are acceptable between officer and enlisted occur typically between combat arms or other type of military occupational specialty OUTSIDE of the same command.
+Types of relationships that are acceptable between an officer and enlisted personnel occur typically between combat arms or another type of military occupational specialty OUTSIDE of the same command.
 For instance, there are officer / enlisted relationships within the military that one of the members is a Navy Diver and the other is a Navy Pilot either as higher / lower ranking officers or enlisted.